MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

   - Does your site behave the same in at least two major browsers?

+  - Do you warn the user about an already existing username, before he clicks the register button?

 ## Submitting.

 * To save the graders going through the troubles of having to import your